Time to dig into another Bing Crosby movie, the 1951 Here Comes The Groom, also starring Jane Wyman, Alexis Smith, and Franchot Tone.

 As a whole, this movie is one I do enjoy.
 It does have its flaws, including the fact that Wilbur’s (fourth) cousin Winifred (Alexis Smith) likes him, and she has Pete and his boss help her to get his attention (including them whistling at her).
 In spite of these flaws, this is a movie I recommend, as I always enjoy it when I get the chance to see it!

-The movie was available on DVD from Paramount, and is about one hour, fifty-three minutes in length.
+The movie was available on DVD from Paramount Pictures.

 My Rating: 9/10